Paisa Tours: Guide to Medellin and Colombia

 Providencia

-Page last updated on 28 Jan 2010.
+Page last updated on 7 July 2012.

-Providencia Island (or Isla Providencia) is one of the few remaining Caribbean islands that has yet to see mass tourism (with just 13,000 visitors per year).
+Old Providence Island (or Isla Providencia in the Spanish language) is one of the few remaining Caribbean islands that has yet to see mass tourism.
 There are approximately a dozen small hotels on the English speaking island, and various beaches that are beautifully unspoilt and largely devoid of both people and buildings.
-Providencia is an empty tropical paradise, perfect for a relaxing few days beach vacation in Colombia.
-It's a fantastic island of beautiful beaches that are, on the whole, totally undeveloped.
-Mass tourism has yet to hit Providencia and the locals are determined to keep the island that way.
-Providencia is also one of Colombia's best scuba diving travel destinations.

 Activities & Tours

-It's also well worthwhile to spend a day visiting neighbouring Santa Catalina Island, which has a couple of lovely peaceful beaches, one of which can only be accessed by kayak / private boat.
+It's also well worthwhile to spend a day visiting neighbouring Santa Catalina Island, which has a couple of lovely peaceful beaches, two of which can only be accessed by kayak / private boat.
 On Santa Catalina one also finds a couple of old forts, remnants from the days of piracy on the island.
 Rumour has it that the pirate Henry Morgan hid huge amounts of treasure on Santa Catalina, and it's easy to visit the cave where some of it was found.

 It's best to allow 7 nights to fully appreciate the range of activities and tours available on Colombia's Isla Providencia.